Catappult/appcoins-iab-sample/README.md

 Just like Google Play IAB, AppCoins IAB also exposes a public key.
 You should use AppCoins IAB public key to verify your purchases.
 It works exactly like Google Play IAB key so you just need to replace each other.

 To find your AppCoins public key go to [BDS Back Office -> Manage Apps -> Apps List -> Open Your App](https://developers-dev.blockchainds.com/myApps/appsList).
-Scroll down to Monetisation card, create a product, refresh the page and click "get key" button.
+Scroll down to monetization card and click "get key" button.

 ### Purchase Broadcast